Creating the components

 Additional tools may be required to assemble the cable, but that will be saved for a later discussion.
-For now, we have taken note on what is required to create the library parts for drawing the cable assembly.
+For now, we have taken note on what is required to create the for drawing the cable assembly.
 We will start by creating a multi-part component for each connector head.
 The first part in this multi-part schematic component will be the graphical diagram of the connector head, which provides the visual representation for the assembly drawing.
 Figure 1 shows an example of how this will be styled, and will be scaled 1:1 with the real physical part.

 Figure 1.
 1:1 drawing of the connector head